The song was written by McCartney in 1980, following an argument with his wife Linda.

-The success of ‘Ebony And Ivory’ was helped by two music videos, which allowed the song to feature on the recently-launched MTV music channel.
+The success of ‘Ebony And Ivory’ was helped by two music videos, which enabled the song to feature on the recently-launched MTV music channel.

 The videos were directed by Barry Myers at Elstree Studios in March 1982.
 The first featured both Paul McCartney and Stevie Wonder, with the latter’s scenes filmed in America.

 The second was for the Solo Version of the song, and featured McCartney alone.
 It included additional scenes, made to look like a prison, which were filmed at the Old Royal Mint in London on 11 February 1982.

 The first video had its world premiere on the BBC’s Top Of The Pops on Thursday 8 April 1982.
 In the USA it was first shown on Friday Night Videos on 23 April.

 When we came to do the video, it happened again.
 It was booked with the team and the studio and technicians, cameramen and everybody, and Stevie was supposed to show up on the Monday morning or whatever it was, and he didn’t.
 Getting through to him was a challenge because it would go like this: ‘Mr Wonder’s in the studio at the moment.
 I’m sorry, who is this?’
 ‘It’s Paul McCartney.
 We know each other; we’ve worked together.’
 ‘Oh, well, he’s working and he can’t be disturbed.’
 So that went on and on and we were about a week late doing the video when he finally showed up.
 So yes, it was great to work with him, but there was always this being late thing, not being there.
 Which I wasn’t used to, I must say.